pauljxtan/odeint/README.md

 5. All set!

 ### GUI ###
 A Tkinter-based GUI is located at ./python/odeintgui.py.
-Requires matplotlib 1.0.0+ with the Tk backend.
+Requires Python and matplotlib 1.0.0+ with the Tk backend.
+Try it out!

-### Java port ###
+### Java version ###
 A Java object-oriented implementation may be found in ./java/.
-Under heavy construction.
+Working, but still under heavy construction.

 ### To-do ###
 * Add "kwargs" functionality for passing additional parameters (e.g. constants) to integrator

-### Future ###
-* Adaptive methods upcoming...
+* Adaptive methods